junxit/us-congress-bills-113/bill.md

 - **(6)** *International terrorism* The term international terrorism has the meaning given such term in section 140(d) of the Foreign Relations Authorization Act, Fiscal Years 1988 and 1989 (22 U.S.C.
 2656f(d)).
 - **(7)** *Luxury goods* The term luxury goods has the meaning given such term in subpart 746.4 of title 15, Code of Federal Regulations, and includes the items listed in Supplement No. 1 to such regulation, and any similar items.
 - **(8)** *Monetary instrument* The term monetary instrument has the meaning given such term under section 5312 of title 31, United States Code.
-- **(9)** *North korean financial institution* The term North Korean financial institution means—
+- **(9)** *North Korean financial institution* The term North Korean financial institution means—
   - **(A)** a financial institution organized under the laws of North Korea or any jurisdiction within North Korea (including a foreign branch of such institution);
   - **(B)** any financial institution located in North Korea, except as may be excluded from such definition by the President in accordance with section 207(d);
   - **(C)** any financial institution, wherever located, owned or controlled by the Government of North Korea; and
   - **(D)** any financial institution, wherever located, owned or controlled by a financial institution described in subparagraph (A), (B), or (C).
 - **(10)** *Other stores of value* The term “other stores of value” means—
   - **(A)** prepaid access devices, tangible or intangible prepaid access devices, or other instruments or devices for the storage or transmission of value, as defined in part 1010 of title 31, Code of Federal Regulations; and
-  - **(B)** any covered goods, as defined in section 1027.100 of title 31, Code of Federal Regulations, and any instrument or tangible or intangible access device used for the storage and transmission of a representation of covered goods.
+  - **(B)** any covered goods, as defined in section 1027.100 of title 31, Code of Federal Regulations, and any instrument or tangible or intangible access device used for the storage and transmission of a representation of covered goods, or other device, as defined in section 1027.100 of title 31, Code of Federal Regulations.
-- **(11)** *Person* The term person has the meaning given that term in section 510.306 of title 31, Code of Federal Regulations.
+- **(11)** *Person* The term person means—
+  - **(A)** a natural person;
+  - **(B)** a corporation, business association, partnership, society, trust, financial institution, insurer, underwriter, guarantor, and any other business organization, any other nongovernmental entity, organization, or group, and any governmental entity operating as a business enterprise; and
+  - **(C)** any successor to any entity described in subparagraph (B).